OVERVIEW

 The records management lifecycle is a framework that describes the distinct phases of a record's existence, from creation to final disposition.
 At SFU there are several different tools that individuals and departments can use to create, use, maintain and retain records.

-Once records reach the maintenance and retention phase of their lifecycle they should be transferred into a shared records repository such as a SharePoint on Premise Site, Shared Drives, ERMS, etc.).
+Once records reach the maintenance and retention phase of their lifecycle they can be transferred into a shared records repository (Shared Network Drives, ERMS, etc.) or continued to be managed in place in Teams.
 More guidance about records repositories is in development.
 Please visit the Records Management Links and Resources page for more information.

-As ITS continues to introduce new Microsoft 365 services, additional tools for managing electronic records, such as SharePoint Online, will be made available.
+As ITS continues to introduce new Microsoft 365 services, additional tools for managing electronic records, will be made available.
 For more information see Microsoft 365 at SFU Roadmap.

 MS Teams Site Management